Holding Employers Accountable for Work Injuries in Texas

 If you were injured or your loved one was killed due to a work-related accident, you may have the right to file a lawsuit for compensation.
 You may even be entitled to additional compensation on top of your workers' compensation benefits.
 You need the help of a work injury attorney in San Antonio who understands workplace accidents and how to get the maximum amount for your injuries—you need Maloney Law Group, P.L.L.C.

-Call our office today at (210) 361-2997or contact us onlineto learn more about your legal rights and options.
-Our San Antonio workplace accident lawyer offers free consultations and does not collect any fees unless we win your case.
+Call our office today at (210) 361-2997orcontact us onlineto learn more about your legal rights and options.
+Our San Antonio workplace accident attorney offers free consultations and does not collect any fees unless we win your case.

 Examples of Common Workplace Accidents